Hey Kids (Start Here)

 Personnel.

-“Stop.”
-Rush paused at an otherwise unremarkable door.
-His flashlight swept over a set of symbols that Volker didn’t recognize.
+“Stop,” Rush paused at a door that looked just like all the other doors.
+His flashlight swept over a set of symbols Volker didn’t recognize.
 “This one.”

 “Why this one?”
 Telford asked.